 The Best Way to Convert a Bank Statement PDF to Excel in 2026

-There are four real ways to convert a bank statement PDF to Excel in 2026, and they are not equivalent.
+There are four ways people actually use to convert a bank statement PDF to Excel in 2026, and they are not equivalent.
 The right pick depends on volume, accuracy needs, and whether you want a tool that handles your specific bank without manual setup.
-Here is an honest comparison and a recommendation.
+Below: the four approaches compared, with a pick for each use case.

 Why this is annoying (the manual way)